A SUSTAINABLE FUTURE.

 Here at Plant Oxford, we are taking lots of measures to become a more sustainable plant.

-There’s another way we’re reducing our corporate carbon footprint – in the form of 18 heavy goods vehicles delivering components from suppliers to MINI Plant Oxford, across 15 different routes around the United Kingdom.
+One way we are reducing our corporate carbon footprint is in the form of 21 heavy goods vehicles delivering components from suppliers to MINI Plant Oxford, across 15 different routes around the United Kingdom.

 What’s special about this fleet of vehicles?
 They run on LNG (Liquefied Natural Gas), thereby offering a number of environmental advantages over their conventional diesel counterparts.